 This was the last week of 2018.
 We flew to San Antonio and drove the rental car to McAllen, Texas.
 Why?
 We went to find and photograph rare butterflies of the Lower Rio Grande Valley.
 Texas.
 Butterflies that you would never see in Pennsylvania, Georgia, Illinois, Nevada, Oregon, Montana, Ohio or Virginia.

-This was at the National Butterfly Center, in Mission Texas.
+This was at the National Butterfly Center, in Mission Texas near the border wall.
 Bingo!
 This Malachite butterfly, that Erato Heliconian (!!!), the Red Rim butterfly, Mexican Bluewing, Tropical Leafwing, the list of new and rare to Very Rare was long, and exciting.
 So much new, so little same old, same old.

 We recently raised the question, do you think that we should travel long and far, or should we avoid those airport terminals, crowds, TSA looking at me (I served) as if I was a potential I don’t know what?
 The rental car that I treat better than my own (you let me use your car, I treat it like gold) and those many drives through places unfamiliar.